Semantic Editing with Coupled Stochastic Differential Equations: Semantic Editing by sync-SDE

 In the setting of semantic editing, let $y_0$ be a given source image, $c_{\mathrm{src}}$ a prompt describing $y_0$, and $c_{\mathrm{tar}}$ the editing prompt specifying the desired output.
 Let $S(y_t, c, t)$ denote a pretrained neural network that approximates the score function $\nabla_x \log p_t(y_t \mid c)$, taking as input a state $y_t$, a conditioning prompt $c$, and a time $t \in [0,1]$.
 For flow-based models that do not directly parameterize $\nabla_x \log p_t(y_t \mid c)$, the learned quantity can be converted into a score approximation through simple algebraic transformations \citep{rout2025semantic}.
 Our objective is to modify the reverse-time dynamics so that the generated image is consistent with the target prompt $c_{\mathrm{tar}}$ while preserving visual similarity to the source image $y_0$.

-We now apply the ideas of coupled SDEs to semantic image editing.
+We now apply the ideas of coupled SDEs to semantic image editing, establishing a conceptually independent framework $w.r.t.$ prior approaches.
 To formalize this, let $\{Y_t\}$ and $\{Z_t\}$ be solutions of forward SDEs corresponding to the reference and edited images.
 Consider the forward SDEs of the source and target images and the reverse-time SDEs to couple,